Aegukga: Origins

 After the proclamation of the Korean Empire, Emperor Gojong felt the need for a national anthem as a state symbol and announced the establishment of a military band by law in December 1900.
 He invited German musician Franz von Eckert (1852–1916).
 Eckert, who had served as the bandmaster of the German Navy, was invited to Japan in 1879, where he worked with the Japanese Navy and contributed to the spread of Western music.
-After 23 years in Japan, he returned to Germany in March 1900 and was recommended by the German Legation in Korea to come to Korea on February 7, 1901, bringing various instruments for a 50-member military band.
+After 23 years in Japan, he returned to Germany in March 1900 and was recommended by the German Legation in Korea to come to Korea on February 19, 1901, bringing various instruments for a 50-member military band.
 Following Emperor Gojong's command, he completed the Korean Empire’s national anthem on July 1, 1902, based on traditional Korean musical scales, and it was proclaimed as the national anthem on August 15, 1902.
 Eckert was awarded the Taeguk Order of Merit, 3rd Class, for his contribution to composing the anthem.

 The sheet music for the Korean Empire's national anthem was proclaimed and sent to over fifty countries worldwide.
 However, with the annexation of Korea by Japan in 1910, Japan's "Kimigayo" became the official anthem, and the Korean anthem was banned.
 After Korea's liberation, the national anthem was no longer adopted as the official national anthem because of his participation in Japan's "Kimigayo" composition.

 Although the past Korean Empire's national anthem remained behind the scenes of history due to the circumstances of the times, it holds the status of being the first Western music composed in Korea and the first national anthem.

 In 2018, music director, Park In-young, recomposed Aegukga, and added brass and woodwind instruments to the arrangement.
 She said, “while trying not to change Ahn’s original version, we gave it a more modern spin.”

-All sporting events such as pro baseball games start with the song.
+All sporting events such as KBO baseball games start with the song.